bg196678/IS-Pareto/README.md

 - `corrections.csv`: thermal corrections evaluated on a fine grid
 - `gsolv.csv`:
 - `kinetics.csv`: reaction rate constants evaluated on a fine grid
-- `quantumpareto.csv` evaluations of the reactor model with reactor starting conditions and `E` and `STY`
+- `ispareto.csv` evaluations of the reactor model with reactor starting conditions and `E` and `STY`

 ## Running Tests